 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing; so the hooklift fleet stages recurring bins across active sites in Saginaw — accounts spin up with one call to dispatch.
+We issue certificates of insurance to the GC or owner; that way projects stay covered in Saginaw.
+We run net-30 contractor accounts with consolidated monthly billing across all active sites — the hooklift fleet stages the recurring containers.
+Contractor accounts spin up in a single phone call with dispatch.